 For many people, Halloween isn’t just a one-day event.
 It’s a month-long dive into spooky stories, urban legends, and haunted lore that only the bravest of the brave dare to explore.
-No matter what scares you, you’re bound to find a chilling place in your state to give you a proper case of the heebie-jeebies. 👻🎃
+No matter what scares you, you're bound to find a chilling place in your state to give you a proper case of the heebie-jeebies.

 Most Haunted Hotels to Visit

-1. The Stanley Hotel in Estes Park, Colorado
+1. The Stanley Hotel

-During a storm in 1911, Mrs. Wilson was injured during an explosion as she was lighting the lanterns in room 217.
-She survived, but her spirit is said to still lurk there today.
 Guests have had their items mysteriously moved, luggage unpacked, and lights turned on and off.
-Mrs. Wilson is also said to keep watch over unmarried couples in the room; some have reported feeling a cold force between them as they lay in bed.
+Mrs. Wilson is also said to watch unmarried couples in the room; some have reported feeling a cold force between them as they lay in bed.

-2. Omni Parker House Hotel in Boston, Massachusetts
+2. Omni Parker House Hotel

 Originally built in 1855 and then rebuilt in 1927, the historic Omni Parker House Hotel is rumored to be one of the most haunted hotels in Boston.
 The former room 303 is home to one of the hotel’s most well-known ghosts.
+If you’re looking for a spooky place to host your next meeting (or even your wedding), the Omni Parker Hotel can accommodate you and your guests.
+You may just want to sleep with the lights on at night.

 The story goes that in 1949, a liquor salesman killed himself in this room by mixing whisky with barbiturates.
 Guests have reported smelling whisky and hearing crazed laughter in this room.
 So many guests complained that the room was eventually converted into a storage closet.

 The scares don’t stop there.
-A bearded man dressed in colonial clothing has been known to appear at the bottom of the bed in room 1012.
+A bearded man dressed in colonial clothing has been known to appear at the bottom of the bed in Room 1012.
 Additionally, elevator #1 at the hotel repeatedly arrives on the third floor, though nobody is in it and nobody has called it.
 This has happened hundreds of times over the years.

 The hotel even features a mirror said to be haunted by Charles Dickens.
 Dickens used to practice his reading of the Christmas Carol in front of it.
 Today, the mirror is said to do odd things when guests say “Charles Dickens” in front of it three times.
 A worker was once cleaning the mirror and saw condensation appear on the glass as if someone was breathing on it.
 He hasn’t cleaned the glass since.